maukaim/Bulo-Project/README.md

 The features list for BETA version is still to be fixed.
 We will update this section once ready.

-For a full picture, see the [Projects](https://github.com/maukaim/Bulo-Project/projects) tab in Github.
+For a full picture, see the [Projects](https://github.com/maukaim/Bulo-Project/projects) or the [Issues](https://github.com/maukaim/Bulo-Project/issues) tabs in Github.